Just because you survived the War

 Of all his regrets in life, Jody Brae wished he hadn’t lost touch with his best friend Al Russo.
-They grew up in the slums of Boston during the Depression—enlisted in the Marines and fought together in the Korean War.
-As boys they were like brothers, but the horrors of combat changed them both forever and they drifted apart.
+They grew up in the slums of Boston during the Depression—enlisted in the Marines and fought together in Korea.
+As boys, they were like brothers, but the War changed them and they drifted apart.

-Now a detective with the Boston Police, Brae has put those tough years behind him, until he learns that Al Russo has been murdered.
-He has no time to grieve, however, because days later a body is found under a train bridge, then another in an alleyway.
-What is more shocking is that the victims are all men from his old platoon who were in town for a reunion.
+Now a detective with the Boston Police, Brae has put those dark years behind him, finally finding in his girlfriend Ruth the love and stability he never had growing up.
+But after they return from a trip to Ireland, he is shocked to learn that Al Russo has been murdered.
+Brae has no time to grieve because days later a body is found under a bridge, then another in an alleyway.
+Not only are they all veterans, but they are all men from his old platoon who were in town for a reunion.

-Set in the gritty world of 1960’s Boston, Whiskey Point is a story about friendship, loyalty and the people and places we leave behind.
-We can all move on from the past, but we can’t pretend it didn’t happen.
+Set in the gritty world of 1960’s Boston, Whiskey Point is a story about friendship, loyalty and the cost of forgetting.
+Under tough circumstances, we all ignore things we shouldn’t, but that doesn’t mean they didn’t happen.